 Seattle Fire Department boats move by in a cloud of spray, as well as sailboats with spinnakers flying.
 Two small flotillas of yachts carrying members from the University of Washington Husky and Washington State University Cougar Marching Bands set the musical tempo for the day.

-Participating yachts will decorate to this year's theme: "Toys Ahoy."
+Participating yachts will decorate to this year's theme: "A Great Escape."

 Opening Day in Seattle is a family affair - families decorate their boats for the festivities and parades, families spread blankets on the shoreline and spend hours watching and picnicking.

 The boating season never officially ends in the Puget Sound area.
 There may be less extended cruising during the blustery, wet days of winter, but the faithful keep sailing.
 Opening Day, however, kicks off the happy spring and summer days of boating for many avid boaters in this area.

 Sponsored annually by the Seattle Yacht Club, Opening Day can trace its roots to a Fourth of July celebration on Seattle's waterfront in 1895.
 In 1920, shortly after the Lake Washington Ship Canal was completed, linking Seattle's inland lakes with Puget Sound, the celebration moved to the fresh waters of the ship canal, Portage Bay and the Montlake Cut.

 Opening Day offers some outstanding photo and story opportunities.
 You'll not find anything like it in the United States or, to our knowledge, anywhere in the world.
 The only comparable event is an annual parade of commercial vessels in Venice, Italy.